Esther979/DataMining-Textually-Similar-Documents/README.md

 `python main.py`

 # Text Similarity Project
 **Step 1-2:**
 This project implements **Shingling** and **Jaccard similarity** for document similarity detection.
-k = 10  # shingle length
+shingle length: k = 10
-sim_threshold = 0.5 # similarity threshold
+similarity threshold: sim_threshold = 0.5
 **Step 3-4:**
 Implement **Minhash** and **LSH** to approximate Jaccard similarity more efficiently and efficiently identify likely similar document pairs without comparing all pairs.
-Similarity threshold t = 0.5
+Similarity threshold = 0.5
 **Evaluation**
 Compare the performance between Jaccard similarity and candidate pairs.
 The result shows that: As the number of documents increases, the Jaccard time significantly increases, but the MinHash + LSH time remains stable.
 This confirms that MinHash + LSH is more suitable for large datasets.